diediegodie/tattoo_studio_system_v4/README.md

 OAUTHLIB_INSECURE_TRANSPORT (dev only, set to 1)
 OAUTHLIB_RELAX_TOKEN_SCOPE (dev only, set to 1)
 JOTFORM_API_KEY, JOTFORM_FORM_ID (if using JotForm sync)
+HEALTH_CHECK_TOKEN (secure token for /internal/health endpoint monitoring) AUTHORIZED_EMAILS (comma-separated list of authorized email addresses - REQUIRED for production)

 See .env.example for examples.

+### Timezone (TZ)
+- Default: UTC (safe and deterministic for tests and local dev)
+- Production: Set `TZ=America/Sao_Paulo` to use Brasília time for date windows and reports

+The app reads TZ from the environment at import time (via `app.core.config.APP_TZ`).

 ---